githubnext/monaspace/README.md

 ```

 ### Windows
-You can manually drag the fonts from the `fonts/otf` or `fonts/variable` directory into `C:\Windows\Fonts`.
+You can manually drag the fonts from the `fonts/otf`, `fonts/variable`, and `fonts/frozen` directories into `C:\Windows\Fonts`.
 Alternatively, right-click the fonts you want and click Install.

 ### Linux
-You can manually drag the fonts from the `fonts/otf` and `fonts/variable` directory into `~/.local/share/fonts`.
+You can manually drag the fonts from the `fonts/otf`, `fonts/variable`, and `fonts/frozen` directories into `~/.local/share/fonts`.

 There is also a script which automates the deletion of all Monaspace fonts from `~/.local/share/fonts` and then copies over the latest versions.
 Invoke it from the root of the repo like: